Glossary

 - Tensor Core

 - A specialized hardware unit in NVIDIA GPUs designed for matrix-multiply-accumulate operations.
-Tensor cores achieve much higher throughput than standard CUDA cores for ML workloads.
-The A100’s 312 TFLOP/s peak (fp16) comes from its tensor cores, not its CUDA cores.
+Achieves much higher throughput than standard CUDA cores for ML workloads.
+The A100’s 312 TFLOP/s peak (FP16) comes from its tensor cores, not its CUDA cores.
+Functionally similar to a Systolic Array.
+Slides: Vol I Ch 5 – Neural Network Computation, Vol I Ch 11 – Hardware Acceleration

 - Tensor Parallelism (TP)

-- A distributed training strategy that splits individual matrix multiplications across devices.
+- A distributed training strategy that splits individual matrix multiplications across devices within a node.
 Requires high-bandwidth intra-node connectivity (NVLink).
-Used in combination with data and pipeline parallelism in 3D parallelism.
+Combined with Data Parallelism and Pipeline Parallelism in 3D Parallelism.
+Slides: Vol II Ch 5 – Distributed Training

 - Throughput